-On October 1, 1939 organized at Chitose Airfield.
-This was the 21st Kokutai organized and the first in Hokkaido, under the Command of Ominato Naval Yard, Aomori Prefecture.
-On November 15, 1940, the Group was assigned to the 4th Kokutai.
-On Jan.
-15, 1941, the Group was reassigned to the newly designated 24th Koku Sentai (Air Flotilla).
-From June to August 1941, the Group was engaged in training at various Pacific islands such as Saipan, Palau, Marshalls etc. In October.
+On October 1, 1939 the Chitose Kokutai (Chitose Air Group) was formed at Chitose Airfield on Hokkaido in Japan.
+This was the 21st Kokutai organized and the first formed in Hokkaido, under the Command of Ominato Naval Yard in Aomori Prefecture.
+On November 15, 1940, the Chitose Kokutai was assigned to the 4th Kokutai.

-Chitose Kokutai was renamed the 4th Kokutai in February 1942.
+In February 1942, Chitose Kokutai was renamed the 4th Kokutai.
 One chutai was split off from Chitose Kokutai.
-Another part came from an ad hoc unit formed in Dec 1941 from pilots from 3rd and Tainan Kokutai and sent with Type 96 fighters to Palau.
+Another part came from an ad hoc unit formed in December 1941 from pilots from 3rd Kokutai and Tainan Kokutai and sent with Type 96 fighters to Palau.
 Pilots were a mix of experienced and those hastily pushed through training just before the war broke out to add to operational units.

 In October 1941, some of the attack bombers of this Group were dispatched Truk for reconnaissance of Rabaul.
 A Type 1 Rikko was dispatched to Kwajalein in November to fly reconnaissance over Wake Island.
 When the war broke out, the group attack bombers began bombing Wake Island and continued bombing there until the island was occupied on December 23, 1941.
 After the occupation of Wake Island, the Group again engaged in patrol missions.